dneprDroid/tfsecured/README.md

 ## AES

-You may use random string with random length like a key, when library calculates sha256 hash of it and use as internal key with size 256 bits.
+You may use random string with random length like a key, then library calculates sha256 hash of it and use as internal key with size 256 bits.

 ## Usage